cassgvp/github-for-collaborative-documentation/docs/tut/1-2-markdown.md

 ---
 layout: default
-title: 1.
-Using Atom
+title: 1.2 Markdown
-nav_order: 1
+nav_order: 2
-parent: Tutorials
+grand_parent: Tutorials
+parent: 1.
+Tools for git
 has_children: false
 ---

-# Using Atom
+# Atom text editor
 {: .fs-8 }

-How to set up and use Atom from writing markdown
+How to set up and use Atom for writing markdown
 {: .fs-6 .fw-300 }

 ---